code42/py42/docs/userguides/gettingstarted.md

 pip install py42==0.4.1
 ```

-Visit the [project history](https://pypi.org/project/py42/#history) on PyPI too see all published versions.
+Visit the [project history](https://pypi.org/project/py42/#history) on PyPI to see all published versions.

 ### From Source